-Note: It is increasingly important that international students and scholars come to the International Center for advice, counseling and information.
-Do not rely on friends, colleagues or the internet to give you accurate or up-to-date information.
+Note: It is increasingly important that international students and scholars seek guidance and advice from ISS.
+Do not rely on friends, colleagues, the internet or anyone who does not have immigration regulation expertise to give you accurate or up-to-date information that may affect your ability to remain in the US and future immigration benefits.